Seeking innovative solutions to aerospace propulsion problems – uncovering the engineers who are contributing to the next great leap.

 Sir Frank Whittle, and the Powerjet engineers who worked alongside him, were true pioneers.
 Their revolutionary work will be remembered forever.

-The Prize aims to stimulate and encourage those in the early stages of their engineering career to continue to apply innovative and forward-looking thinking to aerospace propulsion problems that demonstrates:
+The Prize aims to stimulate and encourage those in the early stages of their engineering career to continue to apply innovative and forward-looking thinking to aerospace propulsion problems that demonstrates technical excellence, originality and independent thinking, high-quality presentation, and effective communication.

 Value of award